Spouse Visa UK

 Once granted, the spouse visa permits the civil partner to immigrate to the UK to live, work or study freely so long as they continue to meet the spouse visa requirements.

-• You must both be over 18 years of age
+- You must both be over 18 years of age

-• Your marriage must be more than two years old, and both of you must have met each other.
+- Your marriage must be more than two years old, and both of you must have met each other.
 This is to prevent arranged marriages.

-• You must prove that you intend to live together in the UK
+- You must prove that you intend to live together in the UK

-• You and your partner must prove that you have the financial capability to take yourselves plus any dependents without government assistance
+- You and your partner must prove that you have the financial capability to take yourselves plus any dependents without government assistance

-• You must prove your proficiency in the English language.
+- You must prove your proficiency in the English language.

-Recognized Marriages and Proof of Marriage Genuineness
+Recognised Marriages and Proof of Marriage Genuineness

-Before applying for the spouse visa UK, a person’s marriage must be recognized by the UK authorities.
+Before applying for the spouse visa UK, a person’s marriage must be recognised by the UK authorities.
 This step is crucial during the application phase because if the proof of marriage submitted leaves room for the suspicion of illegitimacy, the applicant’s visa may be automatically denied.
 For clarification, the following terms are used when discussing marriages regarding the UK Spouse visa.

-• Registered Marriages: A registered marriage entails that you and your spouse are legally married and have a marriage certificate from either the UK government or that of any recognized government
+- Registered Marriages: A registered marriage entails that you and your spouse are legally married and have a marriage certificate from either the UK government or that of any recognized government

-• Civil Partnerships: Civil partnerships entail the union of same-sex couples.
+- Civil Partnerships: Civil partnerships entail the union of same-sex couples.
 While this is not officially recognized as a marriage, couples in civil unions are afforded the same rights as married heterosexual couples.

-• Traditional Marriages: These types are not officially recognized even if they bear a certificate.
+- Traditional Marriages: These types are not officially recognized even if they bear a certificate.
 The couples must register with UK home affairs before applying for this visa.

-• Proposed Partnerships: Those in proposed partnerships, including fiancés/fiancées, have to apply through another type of visa, the fiancé visa UK, after which they may then apply for the Spouse visa UK.
+- Proposed Partnerships: Those in proposed partnerships, including fiancés/fiancées, have to apply through another type of visa, the fiancé visa UK, after which they may then apply for the Spouse visa UK.

 The spouse visa is granted to couples in genuine harmonious relationships who intend to live in the UK together.
 You can show this through any of the following;

-• Documents that prove that you have lived together for at least two years
+- Documents that prove that you have lived together for at least two years

-• Documents that prove that you have children together
+- Documents that prove that you have children together

-• Documents that show that you have a joint account
+- Documents that show that you have a joint account

-• Pictures or documents that prove that you both have met in person previously.
+- Pictures or documents that prove that you both have met in person previously.

-• Records that show that you both have been in constant contact with each other
+- Records that show that you both have been in constant contact with each other

-4. You will also be required to pay the health surcharge.
+- You will be required to pay the visa application fee and the health surcharge.
 The health surcharge gives you access to NHS services when you arrive in the UK.
 The cost of this fee will depend on the length of your stay, and you may choose to pay in parts.

-5. Next, you will need to make an appointment to submit your biometrics.
+- Next, you will need to make an appointment to submit your biometrics.
 This includes your fingerprint and photograph.

-If you’re resident in a country where tuberculosis is endemic, you will need to provide a tuberculosis test result to prove you’re free of the disease.
+If you’re resident in a country where tuberculosis is endemic, you will need to provide a tuberculosis (TB) test result to prove you’re free of the disease.

 Supporting Documents for the UK Spouse Visa